 6- Do not use large queries

-Large queries are the most frequently used queries in Google AdWords, but also the most volatile queries.
+Large queries are the most frequently used queries in Google Ads, but also the most volatile queries.

 You have very little control over the results that will result from your keywords to “wide query”.
 Example: If you try to position yourself broadly on the keyword “chicken diet”, you can highlight results such as “chicken-free meals”